 We use information on new sovereign debt issues in the euro area to explore the drivers behind the debt maturity decisions of governments.
-We set up a theoretical model for the maturity structure that trades off preference for liquidity services of short-term debt, roll-over risk and price risk.
+We set up a theoretical model for the maturity structure that trades off the preference for liquidity services provided by short-term debt, roll-over risk and price risk.
 The average debt maturity is negatively related to both the level and the slope of the yield curve.
 A panel VAR analysis shows that positive shocks to risk aversion, the probability of non-repayment and the demand for the liquidity services of short-term debt all have a positive effect on the yield curve level and slope, and a negative effect on the average maturity of new debt issues.
-These results are partially in line with our theory.
-A forecast error variance decomposition suggests that changes in non-repayment risk as captured by credit default spreads are the most important source of shocks.
+These results are partially in line with our theoretical framework.
+A forecast error variance decomposition suggests that changes in the probability of non-repayment as captured by the expected default frequency extracted from credit default spreads are the most important source of shocks.

 - euro-area public debt auctions

 - yield curve